 See also: getValueForCell, getValueForVariable, setValueForCell.

 When called, updates the app based on the state of its Google Sheets model.
-If the current user does not have permission to update the app, refreshes the app instead.
+If the current user does not have permission to update the application, refreshes the app instead.

 See also: EnabledForUpdate.